 Investing Tips for Beginners

 - Financial advisors have the experience and time to research and select investments for your portfolio.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s easy to focus on the gains you’ll make after selling stocks, but remember that you’ll also have to pay taxes.
 SmartAsset’s capital gains tax calculator can project the total capital gains taxes you’ll pay when you sell an investment.
 When building your portfolio, consider ways to make it as tax efficient as possible.